 Closed: Monday

-When I was staying in the 9th arrondissement, I would get up earlier than my sister and walk about 10 minutes directly to Pain Pain.
+When I was staying in the 9th arrondissement, I would get up earlier than my sister and walk about 10 minutes directly to Pain Pain in Montmartre.
 These best croissants in Paris were that good.
 They became the non-negotiable way to start our day.
 Flaky, warm and … oh so good!
 Sébastian Mauvieux’s corner bakery with its fine bread and pâtisseries will be one you keep returning to.
+I never go to Montmartre without stopping by.

-Cooking Class: Learn how to make choux pastry and êclairs Oh là, là!
+Will You Take A Cooking Class In Paris?
+Learn how to make choux pastry and êclairs Oh là , là !
 Or dive in and make macarons with a Parisian chef!

 8. Le Grenier à Pain